Larkuo/audiophile-app/README.md

 - `npm run dev`

 If successfully run, the app should be accessible locally via [http://localhost:5173](http://localhost:5173)

+## Navigating the app

+`/` - home page

+`/categories/:category` - category page where you can see all products in a particular category

+`/products/:productSlug` - product details page where you can see product details & add products to your cart

+`/checkout` - checkout page where you can confirm & pay for items in your cart

 ## Viewing the deployed app